-Note: If the inpatient authorization number is not on the claim, the claim may be rejected.
-The member may not be balance billed for this type of rejected claim.
+Note: If the inpatient authorization number is not on the

+claim, the claim may be denied.
+The member cannot be balance billed for this type of denied claim.

 Requests for Review of Denied Claims: Providers may request a review of claim payment denials by the plan(s).
 To obtain a review, providers must call Humana Customer Service at the number listed on the back of the patient's Humana ID card or send a written request to the appropriate Humana claims address.
 For additional information, see the Provider Claims Dispute Process section of this manual and the providers' section of Humana.com for Humana's claims payment policy on claim disputes.